ahouhpuc/ahouhpuc.github.io/README.md

 ## Deployment

-1. Ask someone the required credentials
+1. Ask someone the required credentials (ssh access)
-2. tbc
+2. Make sure your local git points to the version you want to deploy
+3. run `_etc/deploy.sh`